awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 ```

  When this occurs, CodeArtifact is still copying packages from the external repository asynchronously\.
 Retry the same command to complete the ingestion of the entire dependency tree\.

+## CodeArtifact behavior when an external repository is not available<a name="external-connection-unavailable"></a>

+Occasionally, an external repository will experience an outage that means CodeArtifact cannot fetch packages from it, or fetching packages is much slower than normal\.
+When this occurs, package versions already pulled from an external repository \(e\.g\. **npmjs\.com**\) and stored in a CodeArtifact repository will continue to be available for download from CodeArtifact\.
+However, packages that are not already stored in CodeArtifact may not be available, even when an external connection to that repository has been configured\.
+For example, your CodeArtifact repository might contain the npm package version `lodash 4.17.19 ` because that's what you have been using in your application so far\.
+When you want to upgrade to `4.17.20`, normally CodeArtifact will fetch that new version from **npmjs\.com** and store it in your CodeArtifact repository\.
+However, if **npmjs\.com** is experiencing an outage this new version will not be available\.
+The only workaround is to try again later once **npmjs\.com** has recovered\.

+External repository outages can also affect publishing new package versions to CodeArtifact\.
+In a repository with an external connection configured, CodeArtifact will not permit publishing a package version that is already present in the external repository, see [Packages overview](packages-overview.md) for more information\.
+However, an external repository outage may in rare cases mean that CodeArtifact does not have up\-to\-date information on which packages and package versions are present in an external repository\.
+In this case, CodeArtifact might permit a package version to be published that it would normally deny\.